-If you live in the modern world, you’ve run across an array of hand sanitizers, which are used to kill the germs on your hands.
+If you live in the modern world, you’ve run across an array of hand sanitizer options, which are used to kill the germs on your hands.
 But as we learn more about bacteria, it’s apparent that some brands of hand sanitizers may be doing more harm than good.
 Which ones are they?
 We’re happy to tell you.
-You’ve trusted Mamavation to bring you other topics like safest cookware, safest cereals & best probiotics, now join us as we bring you our investigation on hand sanitizers.
+You’ve trusted Mamavation to bring you other topics like safest cookware, safest cereals & best probiotics, now join us as we bring you our investigation on hand sanitizer.
 Stick around for the end as we list all the brands in order of ranking by ingredients.

 Disclosure: this post contains affiliate links and was fact-checked by Rebecca Elizabeth Sherrick Harks, Registered Nurse.

 History of Hand Washing is Ironic & Dramatic–Including Founder Being Committed to Insane Aslymum And Dying

 The history of handwashing is ironic and dark.
 Before the usage of proper hand hygiene in hospitals, people died all the time from diseases they picked up while at the hospital.
 Back in the day doctors and nurses simply went from treating one patient to the next without washing their hands.
 The idea of bacteria and germs were scoffed at by most, and thus the disease was instead attributed to humours and miasmas, for which treatment such as bloodletting was the norm.